Benefits of Foam Rolling

 What is foam rolling, and how does it work?

 Foam rolling is the act of taking a “Foam Roller” (a cylindrical tube of compressed foam) and rolling it under your body.
 These tubes come in a variety of different sizes, textures, colors, and ranges of firmness.
-By rolling the foam roller under you, it’s similar to giving yourself a massage, acting as a form of self-myofascial release.
-Myofascial release is a form of therapy that can be useful for treating skeletal muscle immobility and pain by improving blood circulation, relaxing contracted muscles, and stimulating the stretch reflex.
+Smooth rollers, textured rollers, massage rollers – the list goes on.
+By rolling on the foam roller using your body weight, it’s similar to giving yourself a massage, acting as a form of self-myofascial release.
+Myofascial release is a form of rehabilitation physical therapy that can be useful for treating skeletal muscle immobility and pain by improving blood circulation, relaxing contracted muscles, minimizing inflammation, and stimulating the stretch reflex.

 Why is foam rolling good for you?

-Foam rolling can be extremely beneficial during prehab and rehab as it helps to reduce muscle tension and tension in the body, helps with recovery, helps with mobility, helps with muscle pain, and can also improve blood circulation.
-All of these benefits of foam rolling can help with injury prevention and even supporting any current injuries.
-The pressure of the foam roller on the muscle acts as a massager, releasing the tissue-layers in the body and potentially helping to lengthen the tense muscles.
+Regular foam rolling can be extremely beneficial during prehab and rehab as it helps to reduce muscle tension and tension in the body, due to stress.
+Not to mention, foam rolling accelerates recovery, boosts mobility, soothes muscle pain, and can also improve blood circulation and may even have a relaxing effect on the body.
+All of these health benefits of foam rolling can help with injury prevention and supporting any current injuries.
+The pressure of the foam roller on the tight muscle acts as a massager, releasing the tissue-layers in the body and potentially helping to lengthen the tense muscles.

 Is it better to foam roll before or after a workout?